adamchainz/django-htmx/README.rst

         )
         return env

-Second, call the function in your base template:
+Second, call the function in your template:

 .. code-block:: jinja